Please familiarise yourself with the rules and procedures of our site prior to your visit.

 Airsoft is a game of honour, any players found to be deliberately not taking their hits will be warned, a second infringement will result in them being asked to leave.

-A direct hit by a BB anywhere on your person or kit is a kill, the only exception being a weapon hit. this should be verbally announced so that the attacking players knows that they have hit you and there is a reason you have not raised your hand, this should be called as "Weapon hit".
+A direct hit by a BB anywhere on your person or kit is a kill, this includes and weapons you are carrying, using or are holstered.
+The only exception is a prop or items specific to that game, this should be verbally announced so that the attacking players knows that they have hit you and there is a reason you have not raised your hand, this should be called as "Weapon hit".

 Ricochets do not count but remember if in doubt... respawn.